trchudley/crevdem/README.md

 ![An aerial image of crevasses on the Greenland Ice Sheet](./images/crevasses_uav_header.jpeg "An aerial image of crevasses on the Greenland Ice Sheet")

-CrevDEM is a Python package for extracting crevasse location and volume from high-resolution Digital Elevation Models (DEMs) of glaciers and ice sheets.
+CrevDEM is a Python package for extracting crevasse location and volume from high-resolution Digital Elevation Models (DEMs) of glaciers and ice sheets provided by the ArcticDEM and REMA projects.

+> **Warning**
+> These tools are designed for scientific purposes only.
+ArcticDEM and REMA strips are not suitable for detecting metre-scale and snow-covered crevasses, and should not be used for field hazard assessment.

 The functions within provide a complete workflow for: